Modulation groups: Introduction

 In various settings there are additional automorphisms of $L^2(X^{\mathrm{sm}}(F),\mathcal{L}^{1/2})$ that allow us to extend the action of $H(F)$ to an action of a larger abstract group.
 These larger groups have been studied in special cases, but never systematically.
 Our aim in this paper is to unify these special cases into a broader framework, and conjecturally relate them to the $F$-points of ind-algebraic groups.

 Our ultimate motive, however, is to use this study to add structure to certain Schwartz spaces that appear in the Poisson summation conjecture.
 We give more details in \S \ref{ssec:intro:PS} below.
-Ultimately the constructions in this paper upgrade any suitable Poisson summation formula to representations generalizing the global Weil representation.
+The constructions in this paper upgrade any suitable Poisson summation formula to a representation generalizing the global Weil representation.